 Chicken Soup for the Soul: Happily Ever After: Fun and Heartwarming Stories about Finding and Enjoying Your Mate

 While I wouldn’t say this book transformed my marriage, I would say that it helped keep the fires flaming.
 There’s something to be said for a woman watching or reading clean romances to remind them why they fell in love with their husbands.
 As I read through the stories shared in the Chicken Soup for the Soul: Happily Ever After, I was reminded of all the little reasons and ways my husband made me fall in love with him.

 These books for couples are all ones I’ve read that have had some type of positive impact on my marriage personally.
 The key is to use the marriage advice given and put it into action.
-I know that every marriage has their own struggles, but at the core of many marriages, issues are the key points covered in these books.
+I know that every marriage has its own struggles, but at the core of many marriages, the key issues are covered in these books.